aquova/chip8-book/src/frontend.md

 }
 ```

 A few things to note here.
 In the event that Rust is unable to open the file from the path the user gave us (likely because it doesn't exist), then the `expect` condition will fail and the program will exit with that message.
-Secondly, you may be asking why don't we simply give the file path to the backend and load the data in there?
-Opening and reading a file is in the standard library after all.
-This is for two reasons.
-Firstly, reading a file is a more frontend-type behavior and it better fits here.
-Secondly, and more importantly, our eventual plan is to make this emulator work in a web browser with little to no changes to our backend.
+Secondly, we could give the file path to the backend and load the data there, but reading a file is a more frontend-type behavior and it better fits here.
+More importantly, our eventual plan is to make this emulator work in a web browser with little to no changes to our backend.
 How a browser reads a file is very different to how your file system will do it, so we will allow the frontends to handle the reading, and pass in the data once we have it.

 ## Running the Emulator and Drawing to the Screen

-Here's the big moment!
-The game has been loaded into RAM, our main loop is running, now we just need to tell our backend to begin processing its instructions, and to actually draw to the screen.
+The game has been loaded into RAM and our main loop is running.
+Now we need to tell our backend to begin processing its instructions, and to actually draw to the screen.
 If you recall, the emulator runs through a clock cycle each time its `tick` function is called, so let's add that to our loop.

 ```rust
 fn main() {